-Beneficial plant of uncertain origins, aloe vera is know since the times of ancient Mesopotamia (1750 years before our time) and the Egypt of Pharaohs.
+A beneficial plant of uncertain origins, aloe vera is known since the times of ancient Mesopotamia (1750 years before our time) and the Egypt of Pharaohs.

 The name of this plant comes from the greek «αλόη » which became « aloë » in latin.

-According to some sources, the Spanish were the ones who brought the first Aloe plants to the Americas.
+According to some sources, the Spanish were the ones who first brought the Aloe plant to the Americas.

 In 1820, Americans mentioned the laxative properties of the plant which was used as ingredient in various pharmaceutical preparations.
 Fifteen years later, a group of doctors used aloe vera to treat burn wounds resulting from exposure to X-Rays.